• Skip to main content

 I'm not so sure modern tastes would approve of this style of soup – though do let me know in the comments below if you try this version.

-The recipe here is instead based on one I found in a community cookbook.
+The recipe here is instead based on a different one I found in a community cookbook.

 It's still a simple recipe, with just 5 basic ingredients required in addition to the chokos.